URI-ABD/cakes-paper/reviewer-response.md

 "Data set" is pronounced as two words and should be written as such throughout the manuscript.

+*disagree, this appears as a term of art in existing literature, and is in the Merriam-Webster Dictionary (cite)*

 In line 22, use "rate" instead of "scale".

+*ok, will fix*

 Throughout, the word "which" is used when "that" is the correct word.
 If "which" is used, then it is not defining and is preceded by a comma.
 Change all "which"'s to "that"'s.

+*no. maybe change some selected ones, but this is too rigid a grammatical rule.*

 On line 75, there is a Subsection 1.1, but there is no Subsection 1.2.
 This is not a good practice.
 Just refactor the text without Section 1.1 or add a Subsection 1.2.

+*make the last paragraph (entropy scaling) into 1.2*

 The use of $\forall$, $\exists$, $\Leftrightarrow$, and other similar logical operators is not appropriate in a manuscript that is not about logic.
 Spell out the meaning in English, and be creative.

+*disagree, these operators are standard in mathematics and theoretical computer science*

 Near line 154, it is important to give an overview of your solution strategy and, in particular, why clustering is used first.
 Clustering is a heavily overloaded word.
 I would have chosen a more neutral term instead of "cluster".

+*we define it, and are building on prior work that relies on clustering. wontfix.*

 On line 155, there is the parenthetical comment about "a smaller sample of the points".
 What does that mean precisely and where does it occur later in the manuscript?

+*we take a root-n sample of the points (NI), justified in CHESS paper*

 On line 156, there is the claim "so it is a real data point".
 What is a real data point?
 Please explain.

+*deal with by defining geometric median*

 On line 161 and elsewhere, "i.e." is always preceded and followed by commas.

+*fixed here*

 On line 178, there is the phrase "find the point ... in the sample".
 Can you make the entire paragraph more precise by giving notation for the sample?

+*deal with by defining geometric median*

 Section 2.1.1 overall is lacking in mathematical rigor.

+*we will refactor 2.1.1 to be more rigorous (NI)*

 In Section 2.1.3, the cost of assessing "criteria' is not counted in the time complexity, but it must be.

+*add some explanation: these can be as complex as a user wants, but for us it is a constant-time check (NI)*

 In line 252, there is again mention of "real points" without any indication of the meaning of "real".

+*replace with 'actual points from the dataset'*

 The fonts in Algorithms 2.2 through 2.7 are simply too small.
 Make them the font size of the remainder of the text.

+*we will make this more legible (NMD)*

 The numbers in Table 2 are too small.
 Refactor into multiple tables perhaps.

+*we are refactoring into multiple tables (NMD)*

 In line 641, what is "radial increase 2.3"?

+*missing word 'equation' and also put in parentheses*

 In line 642, why is "harmonic" italicized?

+*no need*

 The References section needs a through going over for proper formatting and capitalization.
 For example, check the title capitalization in [2],